SJRUK2000/SJRUK2000/README.md

 - 🌱 I’m currently learning **Web 3 Development through Solidity**

-- 👯 I’m looking to collaborate on **Projects that expand my horizons, ideally in Web 3 applications..**
+- 👯 I’m looking to collaborate on **Projects that expand my horizons and capabilities**

-- 🤝 I’m looking for help with **Expanding my knowledge**
+- 🤝 I’m looking for help with **Finding a position to contribute to the best of my ability **

 - 💬 Ask me about **Comedy, so I can tell crazy stories and corny jokes.**